devNowRO/Enhanced-Subset-KronoDroid/README.md

-There are 12 code files are named according to the research objective, model used, and setup (CPU and GPU).
+The twelve code files are named according to the research objective, model used, and setup (CPU and GPU):

 a.
 RO-1-LR-CPU.py

 b.
 RO-1-LR-GPU.py